erikgahner/awesome-ggplot2/README.md

 ## Themes and aesthetics

 * {[bbplot](https://github.com/bbc/bbplot)}: R package that helps create and export ggplot2 charts in the style used by the BBC News data team
+* {[cyberpunk](https://github.com/r-coderdotcom/cyberpunk)}: A function to create cyberpunk-style graphs with R based on ggplot2
 * {[ggcharts](https://github.com/thomas-neitmann/ggcharts)}: Get You to Your Desired Plot Faster
 * {[ggdark](https://github.com/nsgrantham/ggdark)}: Dark mode for ggplot2 themes
 * {[ggCyberPunk](https://github.com/delabj/ggCyberPunk)}: Working on creating a similar cyberpunk geom for ggplot